cbradyatinquire/pozyx-recordandreplay/README.md

 **4- Run the Publisher**

-Run the publisher with the following command, the second parameter is the message to publish
+Run the publisher with the following command; it will read from input.txt (which you should have created as output.txt from a subscriber)

 ```
-$ ./target/mqtt-sample publisher "My first MQTT message..."
+$ ./target/mqtt-sample publisher
 ```